 Disclosure: I suffer from the same malady that afflicted Beethoven: tinnitus.
 I talked about it on my podcast a while back:

 By the time Beethoven composed and premiered his Symphony No. 9 in D. Minor (Op.
 125) in 1824, he was completely deaf.

 Think about that.
 One of the most sublime pieces of music ever written was composed by a man who would never hear it performed.

-The reason he could create music that touches our very soul is because he realized that his craft required a broader knowledge.
+The reason he could create music that touches our very soul is that he realized that his craft required broader knowledge.
 His teacher instructed him: